 One of the real strengths of the Neeley School is its relationship with the business community.
 Numerous local, regional, national, and international organizations make up a vast network of corporate partners that are committed to accomplishing the goals of the Neeley School.

-The Neeley School enjoys many benefits as a result of its corporate relationships including: internship opportunities, part-time and permanent job opportunities, scholarship support, classroom speakers, and mentors.
+The Neeley School enjoys many benefits as a result of its corporate relationships, including: internship opportunities, part-time and permanent job opportunities, scholarship support, classroom speakers, and mentors.

 Perhaps the most visible members of this network are the Neeley School's International Board of Visitors.
-This distinguished group of forty executives from across the globe provides valuable feedback and program support and serves as a vital link between the Neeley School and other corporate constituents.
+This distinguished group of executives from across the globe provides valuable feedback and program support and serves as a vital link between the Neeley School and other corporate constituents.

 The globalization of today's business environment dictates that learning experiences can no longer be compartmentalized into "international" and "domestic" arenas.
 Consistent with this philosophy, the Neeley School incorporates a global perspective throughout the undergraduate curriculum.
 Whether the students are studying Money & Banking or Sales Management, they will be challenged to consider the topic with an international perspective.

 To assist the Neeley School in achieving this end, we have developed several partnerships with universities in Mexico, France, Germany, and Scotland.
 Through these partnerships, faculty members from each institution are invited to participate in exchange opportunities, serving as guest lecturers in their area of expertise.
-New programs are in development that will offer students and faculty short term reciprocal exchanges with partner institutions during the academic year.
+New Programs are in development that will offer students and faculty short term reciprocal exchanges with partner institutions during the academic year.

 We believe that creating globally-minded business leaders goes far beyond mastering the international perspective of business topics.
 True appreciation of the global environment requires cultural empathy, knowledge of a variety of languages and political and geographical awareness.
 To this end, the Neeley School offers the International Emphasis certification program.
 Through this program, dedicated students can earn a BBA in the major of their choice with an additional "International Emphasis" designation on their transcript.
-Specific details of the International Emphasis certification may be found on the following pages.

 Center for Professional Communication

 Neeley School Classroom Support The Center provides assistance to faculty as they incorporate communication skills in their classes.
-Also, it provides coaching and assistance to students as they develop the business communication skills essential to corporate success.
+Also, it provides coaching and assistance to students as they develop the business communication skills essential to managerial success.